All Products

 Browser

-Frontend web applications must use temporary credentials from Security Token Service (STS).
+Frontend web applications must use Security Token Service (STS) temporary credentials.
 Do not hard-code permanent AccessKeys in the client.
-The server calls the AssumeRole operation to obtain temporary credentials and returns them to the client.
-For a complete tutorial, see Use STS temporary credentials to access OSS.
+The server-side calls the AssumeRole operation to obtain temporary credentials and returns them to the client.
+For more information, see Use STS temporary credentials to access OSS.

 import { S3Client } from '@aws-sdk/client-s3';